sjmisina/Credit_Risk_Analysis/README.md

 ## Results
 #### Comparison of Models for Credit Decision
-When testing performace of these models, four primary measures are considered: accuracy, precision, recall, and processing time:
+When testing performace of these models, four primary measures are considered: accuracy, precision, recall, and processing time.
 - **Accuracy** is the ratio of correct predictions to the total number of input samples
 - **F1 score** is a simplified measure of model performance.
 It is a weighted harmonic mean of _precision_ and _recall_
   - _**Precision**_ is the ability of a classifier not to label an instance positive that is actually negative